perttunurmi/game-config-linker/README.md

 ## Using version 0.11

-Links you're gameId 730 config folders so that all your Counter-Strike 2 accounts will you the same config.
+Links your Counter-Strike config folders so that all your accounts will you the same config.

 > [!WARNING]
 > Before running this software: